raphaelreme/mva/README.md

 ## Python environments and jupyter kernels

-I'm using `pyenv` and `virtualenvwrapper` to generate different environments for the courses.
+I'm using `virtualenv` and `virtualenvwrapper` to generate different environments for the courses.
 Even if it's not required, some notebooks will refer to a specific kernel which is unknown on your machine.
 In that case you can just change the kernel to one of yours.

 Some useful bash commands: